achandec/Phone-Gesture-Controlled-RC-Car/README.md

 <img width="400" src="images/m_Full_Edited.jpg">
 </p>

-Please visit https://os.mbed.com/users/achandec/notebook/ece-4180-Al-AlFredo/edit for the code and detailed explanation of the project.
+Please visit https://os.mbed.com/users/achandec/notebook/ece-4180-Al-AlFredo/edit for the code, project's demo, presentation, and detailed explanation.

 ## Introduction
 In this project, we use our phone's IMU to control the RC car.
 The IMU data is sent via bluetooth and received by the mbed LPC1768 though Adafruit's Bluefruit LE module.
 The mbed the processes this data to control the speed of each motor individually to move as the user desires.